-One of the important goals of crop water use research for arid irrigated climates like the Central and San Joaquin Valley is the determination of "crop coefficients" (Kc) for various crops.
+One of the important goals of crop water use research for arid irrigated climates like the Central and San Joaquin Valley is the determination of "crop coefficients", (Kc) for various crops.
 The idea is that this coefficient for a given crop is constant for that species for a given growth stage and canopy cover.
 So if you have appropriate Kc values over the season you can estimate the expected crop ET based on weather data for that particular area.
 For example: the California Irrigation Management Information System (CIMIS) has divided CA into 18 climate zones with "historic (average) ETo" (basically pasture grass ET) that ranges from a yearly total of 33 inches on the north coast to 72 inches in the Imperial Valley.
 Just multiply the local historic average ETo, or the real-time CIMIS ETo, by the right Kc for a given week to get a reasonable estimate of the crop ET for a particular zone.

 For more than 20 years the published Kc values for almonds on micro irrigation systems with minimum cover have peaked at 0.95 (95% of pasture ET.
-Snyder et al.,1989).
+Snyder, et.al., 1989).
 This study has recorded weekly peak season Kc values of 1.15 and higher with no cover crop on the orchard floor using microsprinklers with about a 50% wetted area.
-Looking again at Figure 1, the EC and SR ET are slightly lower than the CIMIS Belridge ETo (Kc <1) until April, about equal (Kc = 1) till June and then exceeding ETo (Kc > 1) for the rest of the season.
-Figure 3 compares the older published values with Kc's developed by me through irrigation demonstrations and observations in high yielding orchards starting in 2002, and finally with average measured Kc's from the last 3 seasons of this project.
-These values represent a 43% increase over the old water use numbers.
-Average almond yields in Kern County, however, have doubled over that same time period, giving a net increase in "crop per drop" water use efficiency.
+Looking again at Figure 1, the EC and SR ET are slightly lower than the CIMIS Belridge ETo (Kc <1) until April, about equal (Kc = 1) till June and then exceeding ETo (Kc > 1) until September.
+Figure 3 illustrates the year to year variability in these Kc values in the spring and fall as a function of the time of year due to changes in heat units and micro climate differences that affect this number more severely during these low ETo periods, but shows that for the critical June through August period this Kc value of water use potential is virtually the same at around 1.15.